stripe-contrib/stripe-cli/README.md

       key = sk_live_ghijkl789101

 If you choose to go this route, make sure to add `.stripecli` to your `.gitignore` files.

+### Date/Time

+By default, Date/Time stamps are converted automatically to your local machine time.
+No more Epoch/Unix timestamp garbage!

+If you'd prefer to have time Date/Time stamps to be converted to UTC time, set the config option `dates` or `-d` to `utc`.
+You can also set it to `unix` to see the original Unix timestamp passed from the API.
+By default, it uses `local`.

 ### Dollars vs. Cents